dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 The expected columns are:

-- `name` : The name of the property
+- `name`: The name of the property
-- `super` : The base property/ies of the property, separated by commas
+- `super`: The base property/ies of the property, separated by commas
-- `object` : If the property is derived from `hasValue`, the type of the property must be further specified by the object it takes, e.g. `TextValue`, `ListValue`, or `IntValue`.
+- `object`: If the property is derived from `hasValue`, the type of the property must be further specified by the object it takes, e.g. `TextValue`, `ListValue`, or `IntValue`.
 If the property is derived from `hasLinkTo`, the `object` specifies the resource class that this property refers to.
-- `en`, `de`, `fr`, `it` : The labels of the property in different languages, at least one language has to be provided
+- `en`, `de`, `fr`, `it`: The labels of the property in different languages, at least one language has to be provided
 - `comment_en`, `comment_de`, `comment_fr`, `comment_it`: optional comments in the respective language
-- `gui_element` : The GUI element for the property
+- `gui_element`: The GUI element for the property
-- `hlist` : In case of list values: the name of the list
+- `gui_attributes` (optional): The gui_attributes in the form "attr: value, attr: value".
+In case of ListValues, the name of the list can be given as "hlist: listname" (according to the pattern), or simply as "listname".

 For further information about properties, see [here](./dsp-tools-create-ontologies.md#properties).